Luk4s-O/openPKMS/GH.md

-refers to the general hardness of water.
+refers to the general hardness of water. it is a measure of dissolved calcium and magnesium ions.